blt4linux/blt4l/README.md

 ```

 You should find the hook in your build folder, named `libblt_loader.so`.
-You will need to set `LD_PRELOAD` for the PAYDAY2 process to its absolute path.
+You will need to set `LD_PRELOAD` for the PAYDAY2 process to find the
+loader.

 Next, you will need to copy a LUA mod base to your PAYDAY 2 folder (or whatever working directory you intend to run PAYDAY 2 in).
 There is a symlink to the BLT LUA mod base (from the BLT4WIN submodule) under `lua/mods`.